MichaelCade/90DaysOfDevOps/Days/day32.md

 ### Caching

-Without getting into the weeds about caching systems such as Redis I wanted to include that Microsoft Azure have their service called Azure Cache for Redis.
+Without getting into the weeds about caching systems such as Redis I wanted to include that Microsoft Azure has a service called Azure Cache for Redis.

 Azure Cache for Redis provides an in-memory data store based on the Redis software.